ikunetwork/WhitePaper/README.md

 	`a` =  pariticipant`reputationScore` (a VR's `a` is weighted 2x)
 	`b`: Sum of `RFP` upvotes
 	`c`: IKU balance weight
-	`r`: A random threshold value
+	`r`: A specified threshold value

-`S` is expected to be optimized overtime with IN demand.
+`s` is expected to be optimized overtime with IN demand.
 As this process generates data and continues to grow, it will serve to provide open source algorithims for potential new uses of existing medicines.

 Upon `s` > `r`, 2 smart contracts will be deployed to the Ethereum Blockchain:
 1) `RST[x]` - An ERC20 token representing the specific research